 Applicants must be dealing with an emergency outside of their control.
-Examples of program-supported emergencies include, but are not limited to, unexpected illness (including COVID-19), injury, death of an immediate family member, or disaster such as a house fire or flood.
+Examples of program-supported emergencies include, but are not limited to, unexpected illness (including COVID-19), injury, death of an immediate family member, or house fire.

 Crisis grant funding may include assistance for:

 - Housing (mortgage or rent assistance)

 - Basic utility bills (gas, electric, water only)

 - Work in a Louisiana hospitality position*; be with your current hospitality employer for at least 90 days prior to applying

 - Have incurred a qualifying crisis such as an unexpected illness, injury, death of an immediate family member**, or house fire